bitmovin/bitmovin-player-react-native/README.md

 In the [/example/](https://github.com/bitmovin/bitmovin-player-react-native/tree/development/example) folder you can find a sample application showcasing many of the features of the Player React Native SDK.

+## Maintenance and Updates
+As an open source project, this library is not part of a regular maintenance or update schedule and is updated on an adhoc basis when contributions are made.

+## Contributions to this project

+We are pleased to accept changes, updates and fixes from the community wishing to use and expand this project.
+Bitmovin will review any Pull Requests made.
+We do our best to provide timely feedback, but please note that no SLAs apply.
+New releases are tagged and published on our discretion.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.

+## Raising a Feature Suggestion
+As an open-source project, we are pleased to accept changes, updates and fixes from the community wishing to use and expand this project.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.
+If you see something missing that might be useful but dont want to contribute, please feel free to share your idea with us by visiting the [Bitmovin community](https://community.bitmovin.com/t/how-to-submit-a-feature-request-to-us/1463) and submitting your ideas as a feature insight.

 ## Reporting player bugs
 If you come across a bug related to the Player React Native SDK, please raise this through your support ticketing system accessible through your [Bitmovin Dashboard](https://dashboard.bitmovin.com/support/tickets).

+## Support and SLA Disclaimer
+As an open-source project and not a core product offering, any request, issue or query related to this project is excluded from any SLA and Support terms that a customer might have with either Bitmovin or another third-party service provider or Company contributing to this project.
+Any and all updates are purely at the contributor's discretion.

 ## Need more help?
 Should you need help updating this project and can't contribute for any reason, please raise your request to your Bitmovin account team to discuss your request.
 We can assist in a number of ways, from providing you professional services help to putting you in touch with preferred system integrators who can work with you to achieve your goals.

-## Support and SLA Disclaimer
-As an open-source project and not a core product offering, any request, issue or query related to this project is excluded from any SLA and Support terms that a customer might have with either Bitmovin or another third-party service provider or Company contributing to this project.
-Any and all updates are purely at the contributor's discretion.